-Danijela Stojanović1 Ivana Domazet2
+Danijela Stojanović1 Ivana Domazet2 Institute of Economic Sciences, Belgrade, Serbia

 Secondary education in developing countries is largely based on obsolete teaching methods and technologies.
 The aim of this paper is to analyze the use and preferences of mobile technologies for the needs of education among the high school population, with special emphasis on social media.
 Given that teaching activities based on "chalkboards" cannot provide students with enough new knowledge they need for further education and professional work, the possibility of improving the teaching process by applying modern technologies is being considered.